sergey-dryabzhinsky/dedupsqlfs/README.md

     # The databases are by default stored in the following locations:
     # ~/data/dedupsqlfs/*.sqlite3 contains the tree, meta and blocks data
     # You can choose another location by --data option.
+    #
+    # As of 1.2.919 version cache_flusher helper starts
+    # and touches hidden file in mount_point directory.
+    # So umount may fail in that time.
+Call it repeated with some lag:
+    $ umount mount_point || sleep 0.5 && umount mount_point

 ## Status